dstore-dbap/LumberMill/src/gambolputty/misc/README.md

         gc_interval:        # <default: 5; type: integer; is: optional>
         key_prefix:         # <default: "gambolputty:eventbuffer"; type: string; is: optional>

+#####RedisStore

+A simple wrapper around the python simplekv module.

+It can be used to store results of modules in all simplekv supported backends.

+When set, the following options cause RedisStore to use a buffer for setting values.
+Multiple values are set via the pipe command, which speeds up storage.
+Still this comes at a price.
+Buffered values, that have not yet been send to redis, will be lost when GambolPutty crashes.

+store_interval_in_secs: Sending data to redis in x seconds intervals.
+batch_size: Sending data to redis if count is above, even if store_interval_in_secs is not reached.
+backlog_size: Maximum count of values waiting for transmission.
+Values above count will be dropped.

+Configuration template:

+    - KeyValueStore:
+        backend:                                 # <default: 'DictStore'; type: string; is: optional>
+        server:                                  # <default: None; type: None||string; is: required if backend in ['RedisStore', 'MemcacheStore'] else optional>
+        cluster:                                 # <default: None; type: None||dictionary; is: required if backend == 'RedisStore' and server is None else optional>
+        port:                                    # <default: 6379; type: integer; is: optional>
+        db:                                      # <default: 0; type: integer; is: optional>
+        password:                                # <default: None; type: None||string; is: optional>
+        socket_timeout:                          # <default: 10; type: integer; is: optional>
+        charset:                                 # <default: 'utf-8'; type: string; is: optional>
+        errors:                                  # <default: 'strict'; type: string; is: optional>
+        decode_responses:                        # <default: False; type: boolean; is: optional>
+        unix_socket_path:                        # <default: None; type: None||string; is: optional>
+        batch_size:                              # <default: None; type: None||integer; is: optional>
+        store_interval_in_secs:                  # <default: None; type: None||integer; is: optional>
+        backlog_size:                            # <default: 5000; type: integer; is: optional>

+#####RedisStore

+A simple wrapper around the redis python module.

+It can be used to store results of modules in a redis key/value store.

+server: Redis server to connect to.
+cluster: Dictionary of redis masters as keys and pack_followers as values, e.g.: {'172.16.0.1:6379': '172.16.0.2:6379'}
+port: Port redis server is listening on.
+db: Redis db.
+password: Redis password.
+socket_timeout: Socket timeout in seconds.
+charset: Charset to use.
+errors:
+decode_responses: specifies whether return values from Redis commands get decoded automatically using the client's charset value.
+unix_socket_path: Path to unix socket file.

+When set, the following options cause RedisStore to use a buffer for setting values.
+Multiple values are set via the pipe command, which speeds up storage.
+Still this comes at a price.
+Buffered values, that have not yet been send to redis, will be lost when GambolPutty crashes.

+store_interval_in_secs: Sending data to redis in x seconds intervals.
+batch_size: Sending data to redis if count is above, even if store_interval_in_secs is not reached.
+backlog_size: Maximum count of values waiting for transmission.
+Values above count will be dropped.

+Configuration template:

+    - RedisStore:
+        server:                                  # <default: 'localhost'; type: string; is: optional>
+        cluster:                                 # <default: {}; type: dictionary; is: optional>
+        port:                                    # <default: 6379; type: integer; is: optional>
+        db:                                      # <default: 0; type: integer; is: optional>
+        password:                                # <default: None; type: None||string; is: optional>
+        socket_timeout:                          # <default: 10; type: integer; is: optional>
+        charset:                                 # <default: 'utf-8'; type: string; is: optional>
+        errors:                                  # <default: 'strict'; type: string; is: optional>
+        decode_responses:                        # <default: False; type: boolean; is: optional>
+        unix_socket_path:                        # <default: None; type: None||string; is: optional>
+        batch_size:                              # <default: None; type: None||integer; is: optional>
+        store_interval_in_secs:                  # <default: None; type: None||integer; is: optional>
+        backlog_size:                            # <default: 5000; type: integer; is: optional>

+#####SimpleStats

+Collect and log some simple gambolputty statistic data.

+Use this module if you just need some simple statistics on how many events are passing through gambolputty.
+Per default, statistics will just be send to stdout.

+As a side note: This module inits MultiProcessStatisticCollector.
+As it uses multiprocessing.Manager().dict() this will start another process.
+So if you use SimpleStats, you will see workers + 1 processes in the process list.

+Configuration template:

+    - SimpleStats:
+        interval:                      # <default: 10; type: integer; is: optional>
+        event_type_statistics:         # <default: True; type: boolean; is: optional>
+        receive_rate_statistics:       # <default: True; type: boolean; is: optional>
+        waiting_event_statistics:      # <default: False; type: boolean; is: optional>
+        emit_as_event:                 # <default: False; type: boolean; is: optional>

 #####SimpleStats

 Collect and log some simple gambolputty statistic data.